 In Episode 18 of Pod Theory, I’m going to walk you through the process of determining whether a podcast fits your brand and will deliver the results you need from a content strategy.
 I share ways you can answer this question and what you should consider as you make this big decision.

-Episode 19: 5 Actions You Can Take Immediately After Your New Podcast Episode Goes Live
+Episode 19: 5 Actions You Should Take Immediately After Your New Podcast Episode Goes Live

 When your latest podcast becomes available, your job is to spread the word and get as many people listening and sharing your content.
 Even if you have thousands of subscribers who receive a notification when new shows go live, leveraging your social networks and email lists give you more opportunities to put your podcast in more people’s ears.